BLTC-520/BLTC-520/README.md

 ## 🌱 Currently Learning

-- Advanced smart contract architectures (Solidity, EVM)
-- AI-agent design and orchestration
-- Groth16 Algorithm (a quadratic arithmetic program to be computed by a prover over elliptic curve points derived in a trusted setup, and quickly checked by a verifier.)
+- GMXv2 from Cyfrin Updraft (current)

 ---

 ## 🎯 Career Interests

-I'm actively seeking opportunities in roles focused on AI-agents, privacy-focused AI application and Web3.
+I'm actively seeking opportunities in roles focused on AI-agents, privacy-focused AI application (use of ZK) and Web3.
 If you have a position or collaboration in mind for hackathons, feel free to reach out!

 ---